Motivic cohomology of equicharacteristic schemes: Definition of

-\item The presheaf $\bb Z(j)^\sub{mot}:\Sch_{\bb F_p}^\sub{qcqs,op}\to\text D(\bb Z)$ is a finitary Nisnevich sheaf.
+\item The presheaf $\bb Z(j)^\sub{mot}:\Sch_{\bb F_p}^\sub{qcqs,op}\to\mathrm{D}(\bb Z)$ is a finitary Nisnevich sheaf.

-\item The endomorphism $\phi^*$ of $\bb Z(j)^\sub{mot}(X)$ induced by the absolute Frobenius $\phi:X\to X$ is multiplication by $p^j$. \end{enumerate} \end{theorem} \begin{proof} (1): The three corners in (\ref{eq:motfilt_charp}) used to define the pullback are $\bb N$-indexed, whence the same is true of the pullback $\Fil^\star_\sub{mot}\K(X)$, i.e., the graded pieces vanish in negative weights.
+\end{enumerate} \end{theorem} \begin{proof} (1): The three corners in (\ref{eq:motfilt_charp}) used to define the pullback are $\bb N$-indexed, whence the same is true of the pullback $\Fil^\star_\sub{mot}\K(X)$, i.e., the graded pieces vanish in negative weights.
 Part (2) is obtained by taking graded pieces in the pullback square (\ref{eq:motfilt_charp}).